Haplogroup I (mtDNA): Asia

-Haplogroup I is present across West Asia and Central Asia, and is also found at trace frequencies in South Asia.
+Haplogroup I is present across West Asia, and is also found at lower frequencies in Central Asia and South Asia.
 Its highest frequency area is perhaps in northern Iran (9.7%).
 Terreros 2011 notes that it also has high diversity there and reiterates past studies that have suggested that this may be its place of origin.
 Found in Svan population from Georgia(Caucasus) I* 4.2%."Sequence polymorphisms of the mtDNA control region in a human isolate: the Georgians from Swanetia."Alfonso-Sánchez MA1, Martínez-Bouzas C, Castro A, Peña JA, Fernández-Fernández I, Herrera RJ, de Pancorbo MM.
 The table below shows some of the populations where it has been detected.